solidusjs/solidus/documentation/getting-started.md

 ## What’s npm?

 npm is a package manager for Node.
-It's accessed via a CLI (command line interface) and will automatically install any modules defined in package.json.
-By default, Grunt and several Grunt p
+It's accessed via a CLI (command line interface) and will automatically install any modules defined in the package.json file.
+By default, Grunt and several Grunt plug-ins are included in a Solidus site.

 Installing Solidus CLI